 Scouts meet on a Wednesday evening from 6:45pm – 8:45pm.
 Scouts wear the blue Air Scouting shirt with a beret and the HGAS blue Group necker.
 They can also wear a belt with the Scout motif as the buckle.

-The Scout leader is Chris Dufty, assisted by Assistant Scout Leader Sonia Biggs.
+The Scout leader is Sonia Farmer, assisted by Assistant Scout Leaders Julie Grove and Mark Overton.
 The Scout Troop is divided into Patrols with around 7 scouts, each headed up by an older scout as the Patrol Leader and sometimes with an Assistant Patrol Leader: Merlin, Kestrel, Hawk, Falcon and Eagle.

 Scouts are encouraged to participate in a wide range of activities, including traditional scouting skills such as camping, survival and cooking to a wider range of activities such as white water rafting, zip wire and tobogganing.
 They make good use of the Hut rifle range and archery facilities.
 They continue to participate in flying activities as part of an active Air Scout group.